 What is a commodity code?

-A commodity code is a series of numbers used to identify products that are being imported or exported from the UK.
-The code is generally ten digits long for imports coming from outside the EU but for exports the first eight digits are sufficient.
+A series of numbers used to identify products that are being imported or exported from the UK.
+Generally ten digits long for imports coming from outside the EU but for exports the first eight digits are sufficient.
 Once you have the commodity code for your product you will be able to correctly identify the trade requirements involved along with duty rates and any restrictions.

 When is a commodity code used?